Tangia Zaman Methila

+Tangia Zaman Methila is a Bangladeshi model and beauty pageant titleholder who won Miss Universe Bangladesh 2020.
+She was re-crowned as Miss Universe Bangladesh 2025 and represented Bangladesh at Miss Universe 2025 where she reached the Top 30.

 Pageantry

-Miss Supranational 2019
+Miss Supranational Bangladesh 2019

-Methila was crowned Miss Supranational Bangladesh 2019.
-She had the right to represent Bangladesh in Miss Supranational 2019, but she decided to withdraw from the competition.
+Methila won Miss Supranational Bangladesh 2019.
+She had the right to represent Bangladesh in Miss Supranational 2019, but withdraw from the competition.

 Miss Universe Bangladesh 2020 and Miss Universe 2020

-On April 5, 2020, Miss Universe Bangladesh 2020 was held in the Radisson Blu Dhaka Water Garden and sponsored by Flora Bank.
-At the end of the event, Methila was chosen as the winner of Miss Universe Bangladesh 2020, and to represent Bangladesh at Miss Universe 2020 held on May 16, 2021.
-However, Methila announced that she could not compete due to travel restrictions and additional lockdown imposed on Bangladesh during the COVID-19 pandemic.
+Methila won Miss Universe Bangladesh on 5 April 2020, in the Radisson Blu Dhaka Water Garden.
+She was to represent Bangladesh at Miss Universe 2020 on 16 May 2021, but did not compete due to the COVID-19 pandemic.

 Miss Universe Bangladesh 2025 and Miss Universe 2025

-Tangia Zaman Methila was re-crowned as Miss Universe Bangladesh 2025.
-She was chosen to represent Bangladesh at the Miss Universe 2025 competition in Thailand.
+Methila was re-crowned as Miss Universe Bangladesh 2025.
+She was to represented Bangladesh at Miss Universe 2025 in Thailand, and reached the top 30.